ayush4ise/budgeted-attack-defense-game/README.md

 - The model is implemented in `bayesian_estimation.ipynb` using the data from `results/attacker_best_simulation.csv`.
 - Since, we don't know the priors for the model, we cannot use the Bayesian model to estimate the defender's total losses.

+### Date - 03 July 2025

+- We implement the defender's model using the LINGO solver, stored in `LINGO models/defender_model.lng`.
+We use it for simulations using `aGain_simulation.py` to find attacker's total gains with respect to the attacker's allocations, assuming the defender chooses the optimal allocation using the defender's model.
+- The results of the simulation are stored in `results/aGain_simulation_random100.csv`.

 ## To Do

 - Use the results to make an estimator function for the defender's total losses, preferably a quadratic model.
 - Try to use the estimator functions in the iterative algorithm suggested.
+- Try space filling designs/ factorial designs for the simulations.

 ## References